Local Space-Time Smoothing for Version Controlled Documents: Edge Detection

 \subsection{Experiments}

-Besides the synthetic data results in Figure~\ref{fig:religionPartVis}, we conducted edge detection experiments on five different real world datasets.
-Four datasets are Wikipedia.com articles: Religion, Atlanta, Language, and European Union.
-Religion and European Union are versioned documents with relatively frequent updates, while Atlanta and language have less frequent changes.
-The fifth dataset is the Google Wave Amazon Kindle FAQ which is a versioned document with less structure than the Wikipedia articles.
+Besides the synthetic data results in Figure~\ref{fig:religionPartVis}, we conducted edge detection experiments on six different real world datasets.
+Five datasets are Wikipedia.com articles: Atlanta, Religion, Language, European Union, and Beijing.
+Religion and European Union are version controlled documents with relatively frequent updates, while Atlanta, language, and Beijing have less frequent changes.
+The sixth dataset is the Google Wave Amazon Kindle FAQ which is a less structured version controlled document.

 Preprocessing included removing html tags and pictures, word stemming, stop-word removal, and removing any non alphabetic characters (numbers and punctuations).
 The section heading information of Wikipedia and the information of author of each posting in Google Wave is used as ground truth for segment boundaries.
-This information was separated from the dataset and was used for training (on the training set) or for evaluation (on testing set).
+This information was separated from the dataset and was used for training and evaluation (on testing set).

-Figure~\ref{fig:edgeVis} displays a gradient information, local maxima, and ground truth segment boundaries for the versioned Wikipedia articles Religion and Atlanta.
+Figure~\ref{fig:edgeVis} displays a gradient information, local maxima, and ground truth segment boundaries for the version controlled Wikipedia articles Religion and Atlanta.
 The local gradient maxima nicely match the segment boundaries which lead us to consider training a logistic regression classifier on a feature set composed of gradient value statistics (min, max, mean, median of $\|\dot\gamma_s(s,t)\|$ in the appropriate location as well as its neighbors (the space-time domain $\Omega$ was divided into a finite grid where each cell either contained an edge ($y=1$) or did not ($y=0$)).
-The table in Figure~\ref{fig:edgePredictQuan} displays the test set accuracy and F1 measure of three predictors: our logistic regression (method c) as well as two baselines: predicting edge/no-edge based on which label is most probably (method a) and using TextTiling (method b) \cite{Hearst1997} which is a popular text segmentation algorithm.
-Since we do not assume paragraph information in our experiment we ignored this component and considered the document as a sequence with a $w=20$ and 29 minimum depth gaps parameters (see \cite{Hearst1997}).
+The table in Figure~\ref{fig:edgePredictQuan} displays the test set accuracy and F1 measure of three predictors: our logistic regression (method c) as well as two baselines: predicting edge/no-edge based on the marginal $p(y)$ distribution (method a) and TextTiling (method b) \cite{Hearst1997} which is a popular text segmentation algorithm.
+Since we do not assume paragraph information in our experiment we ignored this component and considered the document as a sequence with $w=20$ and 29 minimum depth gaps parameters (see \cite{Hearst1997}).
 We conclude from the figure that the gradient information leads to better prediction than TextTiling (on both accuracy and F1 measure).